nidkil/vuetify-with-storybook/README.md

 The following section describes the steps that need to be execute to create a project with Vue, Vuetify and Storybook manually.

-- Create a Vue project
+- Create a Vue project:

     ```
     $ mkdir sb-test & cd sb-test